What is AI customer service? A practical guide

 AI customer service is the practice of using AI systems to handle, triage, draft, or automate the customer communications that currently consume your team's time.
 It is not a chatbot widget.
 It is not a phone tree with a robot voice.
 It is an AI layer wired into the tools your business already runs, absorbing the admin work so your team can focus on the decisions that require human judgment.

-What these implementations share is that they live inside the existing workflow.
+What these share is that they live inside the existing workflow.
 The best AI customer service is invisible to the customer.
 They get a faster, more accurate reply.
 They do not know it started as an AI draft.
+This is the practical version of the wider AI chatbot for small business category, except the work happens where the team already operates rather than in a separate window bolted onto a website.

 What does AI customer service actually do?